-After your user account is cleared you have the ability/possibility to make posts, to comment, etc. If so desired, you can complete your user profile by adding information about yourself and by uploading a profile picture.
+After your user account is cleared you have the ability/possibility to make posts, comments, etc. If so desired, you can complete your user profile by adding information about yourself and by uploading a profile picture.
 This information and your posted opinions can be traced back to you by

-We only forward data to third parties, if one the following situations emerges:
+We only forward data to third parties, if one of the following situations emerges: